-103. Declaring that Neb.
+- 101. Declaring that Neb.
 Const. art.
-I, § 29, and any other sources of state law that i) exclude same-sex couples from marrying, or ii) refuse recognition of the marriages of same-sex couples that were validly entered into in other jurisdictions, violate the Due

-Process and Equal Protection Clauses of the Fourteenth Amendment to the United States Constitution;

-- 104. Permanently enjoining all defendants and their agents from enforcing Neb.
+I, § 29, and any other sources of state law that i) exclude same-sex couples from marrying, or ii) refuse recognition of the marriages of same-sex couples that were validly entered into in other jurisdictions, violate the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the United States Constitution; - 102.
+Permanently enjoining defendants from enforcing Neb.
 Const. art.
-I, § 29 and any other sources of state law that i) exclude same-sex couples from marrying, or ii) refuse recognition of the marriages of same-sex couples that were validly entered into in other jurisdictions; - 105.
-Permanently enjoining all defendants and their agents from denying same-sex spouses any incidents of marriage available to opposite-sex spouses; - 106.
-Directing defendant CEO of the Department of Health and Human Services to i) amend the marriage worksheet that the Department provides to county clerks, which currently provides a space for "groom" and a space for "bride," to allow couples to apply for a marriage license regardless of gender; and ii) accept records of marriages regardless of the genders of the spouses; - 107.
-Permanently enjoining defendant Lancaster County Clerk from denying marriage licenses to same-sex couples who otherwise meet the requirements to marry under Nebraska law; - 108.
-Awarding the plaintiffs their costs, expenses and reasonable attorneys' fees pursuant to 42 USC §1988; and - 109.
-Granting such other and further relief as deemed appropriate by the Court. - 110.
+I, § 29 and any other sources of state law that i) exclude same-sex couples from marrying, or ii) refuse recognition of the marriages of same-sex couples that were validly entered into in other jurisdictions, and from denying same-sex spouses any incidents of marriage available to opposite-sex spouses; - 103.
+Awarding the plaintiffs their costs, expenses and reasonable attorneys' fees pursuant to 42 USC §1988; and - 104.
+Granting such other and further relief as deemed appropriate by the Court. - 105.
 The declaratory and injunctive relief requested in this action is sought against each defendant; against each defendant's officers, employees, and agents; and against all persons acting in active concert or participation with any defendant, or under any defendant's supervision, direction, or control.